- Upmarket feel inside and out

 The 2019 Kia Sorento hasn’t been crash-tested yet,

 The 2019 Kia Sorento is available with a full roster of safety gear, but we’re disappointed that not everything is standard equipment as on some rivals.

 Last year, the Sorento earned five stars from the NHTSA, and this year it earns a Top Safety Pick+ award from the IIHS.
 Based on those scores, we're going to give it a 7, with a point deducted since it doesn't come with automatic emergency braking until you spend into the higher trim levels.
 (Read more about how we rate cars.)

 All Sorentos have six airbags, stability control, and a rearview camera.
 Base L trims stop there, which helps explain a price tag of about $26,000.

 The LX trim adds blind-spot monitors and rear cross-traffic alerts.
 Parking sensors are on the options list.
 Step up to the Sorento EX and Kia starts to pile on features that are standard on all Honda Pilots, Toyota Highlanders, and Nissan Pathfinders: forward-collision warnings with automatic emergency braking, adaptive cruise control, and active lane control.

-Optional on the SX and standard on the SXL are automatic high-beam headlights and a surround-view monitor.
+Optional on the SX and standard on the SXL are automatic high-beam headlights and a surround-view camera system.

 2019 Kia Sorento